Richard Shephard: Career in education

 As well as Shephard's prolific musical career, he also had a distinguished career in education.
 He became Head of Music at Godolphin School at the early age of 24, and then Deputy Head at Salisbury Cathedral School.
 In 1985, he moved to York, becoming headmaster of York Minster School and later became Chamberlain of York Minster.
 He remained headmaster of the school until 2004 when he stepped down, and was then Director of Development at York Minster, co-ordinating fundraising, and raising more than £20 million to restore the Great East Window.
 He was Chamberlain, in this role he served as cantor at evensong and mattins, leading the responses.

 He was appointed MBE in the 2012 Queen's Birthday Honours list for his services to music and education.
 In the same year he was appointed a Deputy Lieutenant of North Yorkshire.

 He died on 20 February 2021 at the age of 71, one month short of his 72nd birthday.

+The Richard Shephard Music Foundation was set up in 2021 in memory of Dr Richard Shephard.
+The Foundation supports music in schools and is the owner of the royalties, manuscripts and printed works of Richard Shephard.
+For further information, visit: www.rsmf.org.uk.